Patrick-Davis-MSFT/Hackathons2023/aks-internal/readme.md

 ```
 > Note it will take a few minutes to assign an IP address in the ingress controller.

-### 9. Verify that the DNS now has a record for hello.something.com
+### 10. Verify that the DNS now has a record for hello.something.com pointing to the private ip of the aks loadbalancer in the MC_* resource group

 `az network private-dns record-set a list --resource-group RESOURCE_GROUP --zone-name something.com`
 View the site at the url